ckxng/avbooth-docs/training.md

 1. engaging the audience in stream chat in a positive and uplifting manner
 2. forwarding prayer requests to the church office
 3. making artistic and visually pleasing use of camera angles for a professional appearance
+4. Adjusting the levels of individual lights in the room, separate from the lighting presets

 ## Soundboard